FyodorIzmalkov/fdf/README.md

 - it has 4 projection types
 - you can change altitude parameter of all pixels
 - you can draw a line with two right clicks
+- you'll see all hotkeys when you'll run the program
 ## Usage:
 Just run make, and then ./fdf map_name
 # Some screens: